api3dao/airseeker/local-test-configuration/README.md

 - Use 2 Airnode feeds with Nodary API and reasonable fetch limits.
 Each Airnode feed has a different Airnode mnemonic to mimic a different API.
 One of the APIs is delayed so that the beacons have different values.
-- Use 2 signed APIs and each Airnode feed pushes to a separate Signed API.
+- Use 2 Signed APIs and each Airnode feed pushes to a separate Signed API.
 - We run Airseeker only on Hardhat network for setup simplicity.
 Initially, I wanted to have a Polygon testnet as well, but gave up on that idea for now.
 The setup can be easily extended to run on any chain, just by not starting Hardhat network and using a different RPCs.